dvishchu/labent-1497/docs/source/task_03.rst

     101          0   BGP aabb.cc80.0700    172.16.101.1         V:10101 10.1.254.7
     <...skip...>

 Do those 2 VNIs exist on the switch?
-Looks like 10110 does not exist – in the configuration of NVE we can find out which VNI is actually expected to be here.
+Looks like ``10110`` does not exist – in the configuration of NVE we can find out which VNI is actually expected to be here.

 .. code-block:: console
     :linenos:
+    :emphasize-lines: 3,7,14,21
-    :class: highlight-command
+    :class: highlight-command emphasize-hll

     ts01-L1#sh nve vni 10101
     Interface  VNI        Multicast-group VNI state  Mode  VLAN  cfg vrf